embox/embox/README.md

 In Embox `load_app` tool is used to run external executables (Linux binraies in our case).

+Also, there is some additional info about how LKL works with host tasks/threads in *third-party/lkl/Threads.txt*

 ### Getting started with Embox+LKL

 Clone the repository: